 Looking for Angles in Letters

 Have students use a ruler to create the letter of their first name.
 Then, with the ruler, draw random lines within their letter and color as they wish.
+What does this have to do with angles?
+Simple!
 Students then need to find as many angles as they can and measure each angle!
-Simple, fun, and worthwhile!
+Easy, fun, and the results are pretty too.

 Measure Angles in Pictures

-This could be done individually, or you can print onto a tabloid size piece of paper and provide small groups with a copy.
+This could be done individually, or you can print it onto a tabloid-size piece of paper and provide small groups with a copy.
 Each student in the group could be allocated a particular angle to find, or the sheet could be passed around for each student to find one angle at a time!
+When they’ve worked their way through the entire dog, challenge your students to measure the angles on a birthday cake or a pencil.

 Washi Tape Fun!